Schema Markup Audit

 This is a crucial step to understand the rich result landscape for the queries of your key pages.

-When conducting a Schema Markup audit, you are looking to align the code (JSON-LD, Microdata, RDFa) to the best practices of Schema.org and Google.
-But you are also looking to either enhance or add opportunities for rich results.
+When conducting a Schema Markup audit, you are looking to align the code (JSON-LD, Microdata, RDFa) to the best practices of Schema.org and search engines such as Google.
+But you are also looking to either enhance or add opportunities for rich snippets.

 Determine if the top queries for your top pages are showing rich results.
 If you do not have Schema on those pages, add it.